(Original Full Boar BBQ sign that still travels with us to every competition)

 We showed up to the competition with one old propane smoker and a kettle grill.
 Some other teams may or may not have made a little fun of our set up.
 When it was all said and done we got everything turned in and awaited the judging.
 Not expecting to hear our name we hung in the back behind some of the veteran teams.
 The first category announced was chicken.
 And guess what....?
 WE WON.
 We took first place in chicken and grabbed second place in pulled pork on our way to a third overall finish.
 We were absolutely and hopelessly hooked.

 From there we got the crew together as much as possible to compete and have been over-achieving ever since.
-Along the way we have found some tricks of the trade, took home a lot of hardware, and created some pretty damn great seasonings of our own.
+Along the way we have found some tricks of the trade, took home a lot of hardware, and created some pretty damn great sauces and seasonings of our own.
 That is what we have for you here.
 What started as a few High School buddies not wanting a tradition to die has turned into a brand name that is trusted everywhere it is known.

 I am happy to report that now, years later, the Heimatfest Backyard BBQ competition is alive and well and is almost all the way back to it's former glory drawing teams from further away and some new local teams taking up the trade.
 Now we strive to create a new tradition of spreading the BBQ that has brought us so much joy to you.

 Latest Heimatfest Results: Overall Grand Champions!

 Ribs- 2nd Place

 Brisket- 2nd Place